C0D3M4513R-Minecraft/config-util/README.md

 This means, that any java bytecode manipulation or java reflection may break in Patch releases.

 These rules are only in place, because I publish as java-version 8.
 If I had java modules, I would probably not have to add these notes.

+## Guarantees I will give for Semver:
+For the Dependencies of this project will only be updated in the same or more restrictive way as the project.
+If this project has a patch version bump, then any dependency can also be bumped by a patch version.
+If this project has a minor version bump, then any dependency can be bumped by a minor or patch version.
+If this project has a major version bump, then anything might happen to dependencies.

 # About the license: